 I believe in long-term solutions not quick fixes.

 No six-day detox is going to “fix” your health, and we both know it.
 In fact, these types of diets do more harm than good by introducing the concept of restriction.
 My goal is to help you find a long-term lifestyle and relationship with food that works for you.

 Frequently Asked Questions

 What does nutrition do for mental health?

 Generally speaking, nutrition for mental health works via creation of neurotransmitters like serotonin and supporting the gut-brain axis.
 Specific nutritional interventions have been shown to reduce anger, relieve depression and anxiety, restore balance, and lower stress.

 What mental health concerns/conditions respond well to nutrition therapy?

-Stress, anxiety, depression, ADHD, bipolar, anger, addiction, postnatal depression, trauma and obsessive compulsive disorder.
-For other conditions/concerns, please contact me before you make an appointment.
+Eating disorders, anxiety, depression, ADHD, bipolar, anger, addiction, postnatal depression, trauma and obsessive-compulsive disorder.

-I have a physical disease/condition.
+I have a physical disease/condition apart from the mental health or GI condition.
 Will you deal with that as well?

 Absolutely.
-It is incredibly common for mental health conditions to come hand in hand with physical conditions.
+It is incredibly common for mental health and GI conditions to come hand in hand with other physical conditions.
 One example would be of a child diagnosed with severe food allergies developing anxiety and panic attacks.
 Another example is high blood pressure in someone living with a lot of job stress.
 During the initial assessment I will take your physical and mental health into account before providing comprehensive recommendations.